-Better the Devil You Know: An RCT on News Consumption (Job Market Paper)
+Better the Devil You Know: An Online Field Experiment on News Consumption (Job Market Paper)

 Abstract: This paper investigates the causal link between the public’s self-selective exposure to like-minded partisan media and polarization.
 I first present a parsimonious model to formalize a traditionally neglected channel through which media selection leads to reduced polarization.
 In a world where the media heavily distorts signals with its own partisan preferences, familiarity with media biases is vitally important.
 By choosing like-minded partisan media, news consumers are exposed to familiar news sources.
 This may enable them to arrive at better estimates of the underlying truth, which can contribute to an alleviation of polarization.
 The predictions of this model are supported by experimental evidence collected from a South Korean mobile news application that I created and used to set up an RCT.
 The users of the app were given access to curated articles on key political issues and were regularly asked about their views on those issues.
 Some randomly selected users were allowed to select the news source from which to read an article; others were given randomly selected articles.
 The users who selected their news sources showed larger changes in their policy views and were less likely to have radical policy views—an alleviation of polarization—in comparison with those who read randomly provided articles.
 The belief updating and media selection patterns are consistent with the model’s predictions, suggesting that the mechanism explained in the model is plausible.
 The findings suggest that the designers of news curation algorithms and their regulators should consider the readers’ familiarity with news sources and its consequences on polarization.